KDKahlo/AfterTinder/README.md

 - 1. Access the MySQL interface in your terminal by running `mysql -u root -p`.
 (Or your password, if not 'root')

 - 2. Create a new database called 'AfterTinder' by running the command `create database AfterTinder;`.
 If you already have a table called AfterTinder, give the database the name you prefer and follow these steps:
-    · Inside "model" folder, in the database.js file (around line 14), change the name "AfterTinder" for the name of your database. const con = mysql.createConnection({
+    · Inside "/model" folder, in the "database.js" file (around line 14), change the name "AfterTinder" for the name of your database, like so: const con = mysql.createConnection({
             host: DB_HOST || "127.0.0.1",
             user: DB_USER || "root",